prashjet/oss4astro/a_software_story/README.md

 # Stella's Stellar Software Surprise: The Return of Lumo!
+Version 2.X!

 Hello.
 This is a story.
 A great one!